Tips for Becoming an Owner-Operator

 • Independence – You are in control of your own business.
 A recruiter is available to help you learn the ropes of a non-forced dispatch system.

 • Commitment – We are committed to your success.
-We have a 2-day orientation that includes safety programs as well as operational support.
+We have a 2-day orientation that includes safety programs and operational support.

 • 100% Non-forced Dispatch – Non-forced dispatch means you get to pick your own loads.
 You can go home when you want.
-Be able to spend holidays, birthdays, and even school programs with your family.
+You can spend holidays, birthdays, and even school programs with your family.

 • Internet Freight System – Having an internet freight system means all owner-operators have access to loads all over the country at any time of the day.
 You can pre-plan your own trips.
 This is exceptionally great for owner-operators.